YashMarmat/Blog-App-django-v3/readme.txt

-A beautifully designed blog app with CRUD functionality
+A beautifully designed blog app with CRUD functionality  (tested with TestCase).

 CRUD functionality
 -Create blog